 Types of Lenders

-Can’t afford to pay cash for a new ride?
 Unless you’re planning to spend months or years saving up, you’ll need to secure financing.
 There are three types of lenders you can choose from:

 Banks, credit unions, and other large-scale financial institutions that offer auto loans fall into this category.
-If you go with a traditional or direct lender, you have the option to either get preapproved to determine how much you can borrow or pick out the vehicle and then apply.
+If you choose to go with a traditional or direct lender, you have the option to either get preapproved to determine how much you can borrow or pick out the vehicle and then apply.

 The primary benefit of using a direct lender is the power it gives you as a buyer when negotiating the final terms and conditions of the purchase.
 Since you’re using funds from an outside party to purchase the vehicle, you’re perceived as a cash buyer in their eyes and can request the most favorable pricing they can afford to extend to you.

 Want to take the hassle out of shopping for the perfect auto loan?
 Consider doing business with an online lender.
 Many have prequalification tools directly on their website, so you can apply with no impact to your credit score.
-Even better, online lenders allow you to complete the entire process, from application to funding, directly from your smartphone or electronic device.
+Even better, online lenders allow you to complete the entire process, from application to funding, directly from your smartphone or computer.
 This is a convenient option if you’re strapped for time or always on the go.

 And if you really want to maximize the online auto loan experience, use a loan search and comparison tool to explore a plethora of options that may be available to you at the tap of a fingertip.
 All you have to do is answer a few questions about your financial situation and income, and the tool will do the legwork for you.